grasmash/drupal-achievements/README.txt

  * Achievements are not retroactively applied - you either get them after the Achievements module has been enabled, or you don't get them at all.
-   Likewise, achievements can not be deleted (but they can be revoked).
+   Likewise, achievements can not be deleted (but they can be taken away).

 CREATING ACHIEVEMENTS